particle-iot/docs/src/content/quickstart/aqmk-project.md

 At this point, you no longer need to tether your device to your computer.
 Unplug the USB cable, plug in a LiPo battery and you can take this kit anywhere!
 Before we finish this tutorial, let’s take these sensor readings all the way to the cloud!

-## Publishing data to the Particle Device Cloud
+## Publishing data to the Particle device cloud

 For this last section, we’re going to take the data from our sensors, and publish that information to the Particle Device Cloud using the `publish` API.
 As usual, we’ll start with a firmware library.
 This one will make it easier for us to create a nice JSON object out of our sensor data.